5 ways to save on corporate income tax in Singapore

 - Have clear intentions to internationalise the company.

-5) Regional Headquarters Award (RHA)
+5) Regional Headquarters Award (RHA) and International Headquarter Award (IHA)

 The RHA is administered by the Singapore Economic Development Board (EDB) to encourage global companies to base their regional operations in Singapore, thus advancing Singapore’s status as a regional business hub.